 This is meant to ensure that no one taking the assessment has an advantage or disadvantage by receiving too many easy or difficult questions.
-You’ll also be able to drop your four lowest scores over the course of the five-year MOC cycle, so if you have an off quarter it’s not the end of the world!
+You’ll also be able to drop your four lowest scores over the course of the five-year MOC cycle.
+If you have an off quarter it’s not the end of the world!
 You can make up for it with your next set of questions.

 What happens if I don't pass MOCA-Peds?

-According to the ABP, participating physicians who do not pass MOCA-Peds during the first four years of the cycle will need to take the proctored exam in the fifth year.
+According to the ABP, participating physicians who do not pass MOCA-Peds during the first 4 years of the cycle will need to take the proctored exam in the fifth year to maintain their certification.

-There are no penalties to pediatricians’ certifications if they don’t pass or if they stop doing MOCA-Peds, as long as they successfully pass the proctored exam by the end of their MOC cycle.
+There are no penalties to pediatricians’ certifications if your don’t pass or if you stop doing MOCA-Peds, as long as you successfully pass the proctored exam by the end of their MOC cycle.

 MOCA-Peds vs the 10-Year Recertification Exam

-You might be asking: Which Exam is Right for me?
+You might be asking: Which exam is right for me?
 It’s a great question because there’s so much to know about the assessment.
-Here’s a little more information to get you started:
+Here’s a little more information to help you decide:

-- Instead of one huge exam every ten years (which can be tedious, time-consuming and costly), you take four smaller assessments over the course of five years.
-This optimizes continuing medical education while also meeting the evaluation objective.
+- Instead of one huge exam every 10 years (which can be tedious, time-consuming, and costly), you take 4 smaller assessments over the course of 5 years.
+This optimizes your continued learning while also meeting the evaluation objective.